blinkinput/blinkinput-android/README.md

 	intent.putExtra(BlinkOCRActivity.EXTRAS_LICENSEE, "Enter_Licensee_Here");
 	```

-* **`BlinkOCRActivity.EXTRAS_SHOW_OCR_RESULT`** - with this extra you can define whether OCR result should be drawn on camera preview as it arrives.
+* <a name="intent_EXTRAS_SHOW_OCR_RESULT" href="#intent_EXTRAS_SHOW_OCR_RESULT">#</a> **`BlinkOCRActivity.EXTRAS_SHOW_OCR_RESULT`** - with this extra you can define whether OCR result should be drawn on camera preview as it arrives.
 This is enabled by default, to disable it, use the following snippet:

 	```java
 	// enable showing of OCR result
 	intent.putExtra(BlinkOCRActivity.EXTRAS_SHOW_OCR_RESULT, false);
 	```

-* **`BlinkOCRActivity.EXTRAS_SHOW_OCR_RESULT_MODE`** - if OCR result should be drawn on camera preview, this extra defines how it will be drawn.
+* <a name="intent_EXTRAS_SHOW_OCR_RESULT_MODE" href="#intent_EXTRAS_SHOW_OCR_RESULT_MODE">#</a> **`BlinkOCRActivity.EXTRAS_SHOW_OCR_RESULT_MODE`** - if OCR result should be drawn on camera preview, this extra defines how it will be drawn.
 Here you need to pass instance of [ShowOcrResultMode](https://blinkocr.github.io/blinkocr-android/com/microblink/activity/ShowOcrResultMode.html).
 By default, `ShowOcrResultMode.ANIMATED_DOTS` is used.
 You can also enable `ShowOcrResultMode.STATIC_CHARS` to draw recognized chars instead of dots.
 To set this extra, use the following snippet:

 	```java
 	// display colored static chars instead of animated dots intent.putExtra(BlinkOCRActivity.EXTRAS_SHOW_OCR_RESULT_MODE, (Parcelable) ShowOcrResultMode.STATIC_CHARS);
 	```

-* **`BlinkOCRActivity.EXTRAS_IMAGE_LISTENER`** - with this extra you can set your implementation of [ImageListener interface](https://blinkocr.github.io/blinkocr-android/com/microblink/image/ImageListener.html) that will obtain images that are being processed.
+* <a name="intent_EXTRAS_IMAGE_LISTENER" href="#intent_EXTRAS_IMAGE_LISTENER">#</a> **`BlinkOCRActivity.EXTRAS_IMAGE_LISTENER`** - with this extra you can set your implementation of [ImageListener interface](https://blinkocr.github.io/blinkocr-android/com/microblink/image/ImageListener.html) that will obtain images that are being processed.
 Make sure that your [ImageListener](https://blinkocr.github.io/blinkocr-android/com/microblink/image/ImageListener.html) implementation correctly implements [Parcelable](https://developer.android.com/reference/android/os/Parcelable.html) interface with static [CREATOR](https://developer.android.com/reference/android/os/Parcelable.Creator.html) field.
 Without this, you might encounter a runtime error.
 For more information and example, see [Using ImageListener to obtain images that are being processed](#imageListener).
 By default, _ImageListener_ will receive all possible images that become available during recognition process.
 This will introduce performance penalty because most of those images will probably not be used so sending them will just waste time.
 To control which images should become available to _ImageListener_, you can also set [ImageMetadata settings](https://blinkocr.github.io/blinkocr-android/com/microblink/metadata/MetadataSettings.ImageMetadataSettings.html) with `BlinkOCRActivity.EXTRAS_IMAGE_METADATA_SETTINGS`

-* **`BlinkOCRActivity.EXTRAS_IMAGE_METADATA_SETTINGS`** - with this extra you can set [ImageMetadata settings](https://blinkocr.github.io/blinkocr-android/com/microblink/metadata/MetadataSettings.ImageMetadataSettings.html) which will define which images will be sent to [ImageListener interface](https://blinkocr.github.io/blinkocr-android/com/microblink/image/ImageListener.html) given via `BlinkOCRActivity.EXTRAS_IMAGE_LISTENER` extra.
+* <a name="intent_EXTRAS_IMAGE_METADATA_SETTINGS" href="#intent_EXTRAS_IMAGE_METADATA_SETTINGS">#</a> **`BlinkOCRActivity.EXTRAS_IMAGE_METADATA_SETTINGS`** - with this extra you can set [ImageMetadata settings](https://blinkocr.github.io/blinkocr-android/com/microblink/metadata/MetadataSettings.ImageMetadataSettings.html) which will define which images will be sent to [ImageListener interface](https://blinkocr.github.io/blinkocr-android/com/microblink/image/ImageListener.html) given via `BlinkOCRActivity.EXTRAS_IMAGE_LISTENER` extra.
 If _ImageListener_ is not given via Intent, then this extra has no effect.
 You can see example usage of _ImageMetadata Settings_ in chapter [Obtaining various metadata with _MetadataListener_](#metadataListener) and in provided demo apps.

 ## <a name="recognizerView"></a> Embedding `RecognizerView` into custom scan activity
 This section will discuss how to embed [RecognizerView](https://blinkocr.github.io/blinkocr-android/com/microblink/view/recognition/RecognizerView.html) into your scan activity and perform scan.